svalqui/svalqui.github.io/pages/notes_linux.md

 ```
 sudo apt-get install openssh-server
 ```
-ssh adding local key copied from another computer, whe using other computers you copy your key to the computer you will be using then and the key.
+ssh adding a local key copied from another computer (your previous), when using other computer's ssh_keys, you need to copy your key(id_rsa) to the new computer you will be using then add the key.
 ```
 $ chmod 0600 .ssh/id_rsa
-$ ssh-add
+$ ssh-add id_rsa
 sudo service ssh restart
 ```
 Accessing fileshares from files(Nautilius)